 Infection is always a possibility with eyelash extensions, and the cause of these is usually poor hygiene protocols.
 Of course, this is highly unlikely if you go to a certified lash technician who follows correct hygiene procedures, such as washing their hands, wearing disposable gloves, and thoroughly disinfecting their tools.

 Eye infections can leave you with red goopy eyes, but if left untreated, they could lead to a vision-threatening corneal ulcer.

 Extensions can also cause irritated eyes after eyelash extension, inflammation of the eyelids and ocular surface.
 This is a risk especially with longer lashes, as they have a fan effect that increases the amount of airflow to the ocular surface with every blink.
 As a result, your eyes dry out faster, leading to irritation and potential damage to the ocular surface.

 Eyelash extensions can also lead to trapped debris and bacteria building up close to your lash line.
 If you fail to properly clean your eyelashes every day, it can lead to an inflammatory reaction of the lid margin known as Blepharitis.

-Symptoms of Blepharitis include your eyelash extensions itchy, eyelids swelling after eyelash extensions, a gritty sensation of the eyes, eye irritation after eyelash extensions, burning, redness, sensitivity to light, sticky eyes, and possible blurred vision.
+Symptoms of Blepharitis include your eyelash extensions itchy, eyelids swelling after eyelash extensions, a gritty sensation of the eyes, eye irritation after eyelash extensions, burning, redness, sensitivity to light, sticky eyes, and possible blurred vision along with the possiblity of an ingrown eyelash.
 Sometimes if your natural eyelash turns white it can be from Blepharitis.
 If not treated, these symptoms could increase your risk of developing styes, infections, and dry eyes.

-If you experience any of these symptoms you should consult your lash technician and seek advice from an eye doctor.
+If you experience eyelid swollen after eyelash extensions or any of these symptoms above you should consult your lash technician and seek advice from an eye doctor.

 Is it normal for your eyes to be irritated after eyelash extensions?